-This license is for the limited purpose of operating the services, which means allowing the services to work as designed and creating new features and functionalities.
-This includes using automated systems and algorithms to analyze your content:
+This license is for the limited purpose of:

-- for spam, malware, and illegal content - to recognize patterns in data, such as determining when to suggest a new album in Google Photos to keep related photos together - to customize our services for you, such as providing recommendations and personalized search results, content, and ads (which you can change or turn off in Ads Settings)
+- operating and improving the services, which means allowing the services to work as designed and creating new features and functionalities.
+This includes using automated systems and algorithms to analyze your content: - for spam, malware, and illegal content - to recognize patterns in data, such as determining when to suggest a new album in Google Photos to keep related photos together - to customize our services for you, such as providing recommendations and personalized search results, content, and ads (which you can change or turn off in Ads Settings)

-This analysis occurs as the content is sent, received, and when it is stored.
+This analysis occurs as your content (as well as other content in our systems) is sent, received, and when it is stored.